kdoore/CS1335-Documentation/_build/html/_sources/hsbSlider.txt

 This type of calculation is a mapping between 2 value ranges, we have a *current* range of 0-sWidth of the rectangle and we need to map that to the *target* range of hue values which is 0-255.
 This is such a common type of calculation that `Processing`_ provides us with a function to do this called:  ``map()`` with the function signature:  ``map(value, start1, stop1, start2, stop2)`` The map_ function takes 5 values:  the first parameter is the actual value you're trying to determine the mapping for and the other 4 parameters are the min-max values for the 2 different numeric ranges which are the *current* and *target* ranges; the return value is the answer for your conversion calculation, so in our case we'd use::

-	float hueVal = map( i, 0.0 , sWidth , 0.0 , 255.0 );  //current range is the 0-sWidth, target range is 0-255 possible hueValues
+	float hueValue = map( i, 0.0 , sWidth , 0.0 , 255.0 );  //current range is the 0-sWidth, target range is 0-255 possible hueValues

 So we can actually just use the map function, no need to create our own function mapping function.
 The benefit of using a separate function for such a calculation is that we can test code to make sure it's working correctly.